 Microsoft Teams: Communicate, collaborate and conference with others using audio calls, instant messaging and online presentations on a single platform.
 It's easy to conduct meetings, share materials and connect with colleagues.
-Get started.
+Get started with Microsoft Teams.

 Telephone Services: The University's telephone system offers many advanced features, including call forwarding, the integration of voicemail and UAlbany Mail, and mobile options to use your business number from any location.
-Get started or learn more about the advanced features your telephone has to offer.
+Get started with Telephone Services or learn more about the advanced telephone features.

 OneDrive for Business: All members of the campus community have access to this document library, which is intended for creating, organizing, storing and sharing files.
 OneDrive for Business can be accessed from anywhere, and files can be shared with anyone.
-Get started.
+Get started with OneDrive.

 Connect to File Shares: The University provides each division with file space for shared folders (the V: drive), and individual file storage (the U: drive) for all faculty/staff.
 Computers can be mapped to automatically connect to these folders.
 From off-campus locations, use GlobalProtect VPN (see below) to access these resources.

 GlobalProtect Virtual Private Network (VPN): Use GlobalProtect VPN to access information as if you were on campus, even when working remotely.
 This is a useful way to access files stored on network shares, especially those containing sensitive or confidential information.
 Get started using GlobalProtect for Windows or GlobalProtect for Mac devices.
 Note that some services require the use of GlobalProtect VPN to be accessed from off-campus.